Did you know that approximately 80% of all new products launched each year fail?

 A prototype is the first or original form of a product or service explicitly used for testing.
 When developing a version of an existing product or service, you don’t need proof of concept because there is already a verified demand for it.

 Product Development Process Phase 5: Costing/Financing

 Production costs and terms of financing set the stage for how much profit you make.
-Many small businesses set their prices based on what they think the market will stand or what their competitors are charging.
+Many small businesses develop their prices based on what they think the market will stand or what their competitors are charging.

-You must to test to set accurate prices.
+You must test to set accurate prices.
 Don’t make assumptions or guess.
 Pricing is a complex process that goes beyond the scope of this post, but if you would like to know more, read:

 Once you know how much it will cost to create, develop, and deliver your new product, you are ready for the next phase.

 Product Development Process Phase 6: Marketing and Sales

 Marketing begins early, even before you establish a launch date.
 Don’t put too much pressure on yourself and rush a launch.
 Allow plenty of time to promote your new product or service in advance.
 On the other hand, don’t start promoting too soon, or your prospects will lose interest.

 The timing of your launch will have a significant impact on how successful it is.
 Be sure to consider the time of year—vacations, holidays, school seasons, even sporting events.
 A misstep in timing can derail a successful launch.

 Branding Your New Product or Service